-Our scientific founders developed the initial TransCode therapeutic candidate at The General Hospital Corporation, d/b/a Massachusetts General Hospital, or MGH, to target microRNA-10b.
+Our scientific founders developed TransCode's initial therapeutic candidate at The General Hospital Corporation, d/b/a Massachusetts General Hospital, or MGH, to target microRNA-10b, a well-validated biomarker linked to metastatic cancer.
 In contrast, most anti-cancer therapies target primary tumors and do not address metastatic disease specifically.
-MicroRNA-10b, or miR-10b, has been shown to be the master regulator of metastatic disease in multiple tumor types.
-Effective therapeutics have not been developed targeting microRNA-10b because of challenges in delivering therapeutics to this target in tumors despite microRNA-10b's strong association with cancer metastasis as documented in over 200 peer-reviewed scientific publications over the last ten years.
+MicroRNA-10b has been shown to be the master regulator of metastatic disease in multiple tumor types.
+Effective therapeutics have not been developed targeting microRNA-10b because of challenges in delivering therapeutics to tumors despite microRNA-10b's strong association with cancer metastasis, as documented in over 200 peer-reviewed scientific publications over the last ten years.

-TTX-MC138 comprises proprietary iron-oxide nanoparticles and oligonucleotides that specifically target microRNA-10b.
-The nanoparticles serve as the vehicle to deliver oligonucleotides to metastatic cancer cells.
+TTX-MC138 comprises proprietary iron-oxide nanoparticles and oligonucleotides - synthetic RNA/DNA molecules that specifically target microRNA-10b, a regulatory RNA.
+The nanoparticles serve as a vehicle to deliver oligonucleotides to metastatic cancer cells.
 The magnetic properties of these nanoparticles allow for monitoring of their delivery using non-invasive imaging, which we believe adds value for clinical implementation of this therapeutic approach.

 Our scientific co-founders conducted a variety of preclinical animal studies involving human metastatic breast cancer models.
-In these studies, TTX-MC138 was successfully delivered to metastatic lesions in the lymph nodes, lungs, and bones as shown by non-invasive imaging performed 24 hours after injection.
-In five separate studies comprising over 125 mice, TTX-MC138 was injected into mice in which metastatic breast cancer tumors had been implanted.
-These mice models included: the rodent 4T1-luc2 cell line, which is a very aggressive model of stage IV metastatic breast cancer, the human MDA-MB-231-luc-D3H2LN cell line, which is a stage II/III cancer model, and the human MDA-MB-231-BrM2-831 cell line, which is a model of breast cancer metastatic to the brain.
+In these studies, TTX-MC138 was successfully delivered to existing metastatic lesions in the lymph nodes, lungs, and bones as shown by non-invasive imaging performed 24 hours after injection.
+In five separate studies comprising over 125 mice, TTX-MC138 was injected into mice bearing metastatic breast cancer tumors.
+These mice models included: the rodent 4T1-luc2 cell line, which is a very aggressive model of Stage IV metastatic breast cancer, the human MDA-MB-231-luc-D3H2LN cell line, which is a Stage II/III cancer model, and the human MDA-MB-231-BrM2-831 cell line, which is a model of breast cancer metastatic to the brain.
 Tumors in mice implanted with MDA-MB231 cells typically progress from localized disease to lymph node metastases within 21 days of implantation.
 Tumors in mice implanted with 4T1-luc2 cells typically progress to distant sites in the animals within 10 days of implantation.

 To test TTX-MC138 in the model of lymph node metastatic breast cancer, mice had their primary tumors surgically removed four to five weeks after tumor inoculation, following confirmation of lymph node metastases via imaging.
-This was done to better simulate a clinical scenario with humans, since the current standard of care involves surgical removal of the primary tumor in patients with lymph node metastatic breast cancer.
+This was done to better simulate a clinical scenario, since the current standard of care involves surgical removal of the primary tumor in patients with lymph node metastatic breast cancer.
 Treatment with TTX-MC138 was then initiated during the week of tumor removal.
 Because tumors in mice replicate more rapidly than is typical in humans, we combined low-dose doxorubicin with the TTX-MC138 because doxorubicin slows metastatic cell replication specific to these tumor models.
-Doing so allowed TTX-MC138 to more efficiently reach and inhibit the targeted RNA (miR-10b) inside the tumor cells.
+Doing so allowed the TTX-MC138 to reach and inhibit the targeted RNA (miR-10b) inside the tumor cells more efficiently.